 December 2005: There had been talk going back to 2003 that the site would be sold.
 Surprisingly, as subscriber levels pass 15 million, it's ITV, under the stewardship of Charles Allen, that buys it for £120 million cash, plus an additional £55 million dependent on performance.

 October 2007: Friends Reunited had been (without fully realising it) one of the pioneers of online social networking - but it now looks and feels well off the pace (registered user numbers have fallen to nine million) compared with free subscriptions sites such as MySpace and Facebook.
 Following a review, ITV's executive chairman, Michael Grade, now announces that Friends Reunited will drop its £5 annual charge.

-May 2008: Or has it?
-Now Grade gives the go-ahead for a revamp, with new features aimed at the site's over-35 audience but with an emphasis on Facebook-style networking.
-Hurrell Moseley Dawson & Grimmer is appointed to oversee a £10 million marketing push.
+May 2008: And as it prepares for a full rebranding, with new features aimed at the over-30s and an emphasis on Facebook-style networking, the site appoints Hurrell Moseley Dawson & Grimmer to handle an £8 million relaunch campaign across the summer.

 Fast forward ...